sphinx-gallery/sphinx-gallery/doc/configuration.rst

 .. note::

-    When ``nested_sections=True``, gallery examples located in the gallery's root folder should be moved to a new subfolder, otherwise the sidebar might not behave as expected (due to the fuzzy toctree structure).
+    When ``nested_sections=True``, gallery examples located in the gallery's root folder should be moved to it's own subfolder, otherwise the sidebar might not behave as expected (due to the fuzzy toctree structure).

 If ``nested_sections=False``, Sphinx-Gallery will behave as it used to